vpon-data/data-sdk/docs/Android.md

 {% endtabs %}

 Once you have integrated the feature, you should test it to ensure it's working correctly.
 We recommend using the [Debug Mode]({% link docs/DebugMode.md %}) for this purpose.
-This mode allows you to interactively test your app events, including the geolocation collection, with messages displayed in the developer console.
+This mode allows you to interactively test your App events, including the geolocation collection, with messages displayed in the developer console.

 ## Set up Custom Events